gravitational/teleport/rfd/0191-workload-id-config-ux.md

 When the new mechanism has been available for 2 major versions, we should revisit the deprecation of the legacy RPCs and RBAC.

+### Implementation Pathway

+This work is well-suited to being broken down into a number of smaller tasks:

+1. Implement the persistence of join metadata as attributes into X509 certificates.
+2. Implement the WorkloadIdentity resource and CRUD RPCs.
+3. Implement the IssueWorkloadIdentity RPC without templating or rules evaluation.
+4. Implement rules and template evaluation.
+5. Implement changes in `tbot` to support using the IssueWorkloadIdentity RPC.

 ## Alternatives